scipy/scipy/doc/source/tutorial/stats.rst

 * The support points of the distribution xk have to be integers.
 * The number of significant digits (decimals) needs to be specified.

-In fact, if the last two requirements are not satisfied an exception may be raised or the resulting numbers may be incorrect.
+In fact, if the last two requirements are not satisfied, an exception may be raised or the resulting numbers may be incorrect.

-**An Example**
+**An example**

 Let's do the work.
-First
+First:

     >>> npoints = 20   # number of integer support points of the distribution minus 1
     >>> npointsh = npoints // 2